sts10/capitalizer/readme.markdown

 ## The warning we get

-If you clone down this repo and run `cargo build` (using rustc 1.33.0 stable), you should get this warning:
+If you clone down this repo and run `cargo build` or (`cargo clippy`) -- using rustc 1.33.0 stable -- , you should get this warning:

 ```text
 Compiling capitalizer v0.1.0 (/home/sschlinkert/code/capitalizer)